Hyaluronic acid or platelet-rich plasma in the treatment of hip osteoarthritis?

 The conclusion the doctors reached was that their results indicated that intra-articular PRP injections offer a significant clinical improvement in patients with hip osteoarthritis without relevant side effects.

 Intra-articular injections of platelet-rich plasma and hyaluronic acid represent effective medical treatments for osteoarthritis.
-This study’s goals were to compare the clinical efficacy of platelet-rich plasma and hyaluronic acid at 12-month follow-up in hip osteoarthritis patients
+This study’s goals were to compare the clinical efficacy of the platelet-rich plasma and hyaluronic acid at 12-month follow-up in hip osteoarthritis patients.

 One hundred patients with chronic hip were consecutively enrolled and randomly assigned to 1 of 2 groups: